TobKed/fastapi_cloudrun_pubsub/README.md

 To run tests, use `make test` or `make test-verbose`.

 When app is running documentation is available under http://0.0.0.0:8080/docs for API and http://localhost:8081/docs for worker.

+## Things to improve

+If you decide to use this repository as a base for your project, you may want to consider the following improvements:

+- [ ] Add HTTPS
+- [ ] Add authentication
+- [ ] Add API versioning
+- [ ] Add handling dead letter queue messages (not it is just debug log)
+- [ ] Add monitoring and alerting

 ## Links